younginnovations/internship-challenges/android/image-gallery/readme.md

 >[!IMPORTANT]
 > ## What you need to do?
 > * If you haven’t already, take a [git class in codeschool](https://www.simplilearn.com/learn-git-basics-skillup).
-> * Once complete, create a private repo called “yipl-flutter-image-gallery”” in [bitbucket](https://bitbucket.org)
+> * Once complete, create a private repo called “yipl-mobile-image-gallery” in [bitbucket](https://bitbucket.org)
 > * Solve the problem detailed below
 > * Push your code to the repo (make sure that you have multiple commits with proper messages)
 > * Invite internship-bitbucket@yipl.com.np to that particular private repo